sidney-eliot/3d-artists-handbook/content/topology-and-retopology.md

 ### For Real Time Use (Games Industry):

-First there's the high res mesh.
+First there's the high-res mesh.
 This mesh has to play nice with SubDiv, bevels and other modifiers that the mesh needs to utilize.
 It's only used for baking and as a base for the retopology of the low res mesh.
 Then there's the low res mesh, the low res mesh is the game ready topology and needs to be optimized, and doesn't have to work with modifiers (SubDiv, bevels).

 ### For Pre-rendered Content (Film Industry):

-The high res mesh is the same as in the games industry, only used of baking and as a retopology base.
-The low however needs to be modifier/ SubDiv friendly and isn't to restricted on poly optimization.
-Though baking is used in the film industry it definitely is used allot less.
+The high-res mesh is the same as in the games industry, only used of baking and as a retopology base.
+The low however needs to be modifier/ SubDiv friendly and isn't too restricted on poly optimization.
+Though baking is used in the film industry, it definitely is used allot less.
 The reason for why it has to be SubDiv/ bevel friendly, is because for a movie one can't have sharp edge silhouettes, so for rendering a SubDiv is added.

 Some examples of `Professional Film Industry` topology: